paulwoodman/ansible-lightbulb/aws_lab_setup/README.md

 5. Create a free Sendgrid account if you don't have one at [sendgrid.com](http://sendgrid.com) and record your credentials.

-6. Install the `sendgrid` python library: (This step will fail in the playbook, under review, but will not affect the provisioning of instances)
+6. Install the `sendgrid` python library: (This step will fail in the playbook - under review -   will NOT affect the provisioning of instances)

    ```bash
    pip install sendgrid